czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 Beth felt her heart racing.
 Obviously something serious had happened but she had no idea what it was.
 Certainly the police would know she had nothing to do with it.
 They couldn't suspect her, could they?

-"O&hellip;kay", she stammered out.
+"O…kay", she stammered out.

 "If you please, this way ma'am."
 The police officer led her to another building, which apparently had been cleared out for police use.
 They went inside into an office room, and the officer asked her if she wanted a drink (she declined) or a donut (she accepted) and told her it would be a few minutes.

 Beth's mind raced.
 Should she get a lawyer?
 What would the police ask her?
 How did she end up in this place?
-Just this morning she had been working on a collection of papers from&mdash;gah! she couldn't even remember it now.
+Just this morning she had been working on a collection of papers from—gah! she couldn't even remember it now.
 She took a deep breath.
 In any case it couldn't have anything to do with anything illegal.
 Beth was an archivist; her work was to look through historical materials to organize and describe them.
 It was a relaxed job, where nothing really urgent or stressful occurred.
 At least until today.

 The door opened.
 The detective she had seen earlier entered.
 She looked older up close, and her eyes glowed with an energy that suggested she didn't normally investigate such exciting crimes.